im-xra-dev/chomp-timeline/docs/code-style.md

 > **Files**
 >
-> Files containing an enum should be named in `UpperCamelCase`
+> Files containing an enum or react module should be named in `UpperCamelCase`
 >
 > Other files and paths should be named in `lower-kebab-case`